ankane/ahoy/README.md

 end
 ```

-When a visitor places an order, the `visit_id` column is automatically set.
+When a visitor places an order, the `visit_id` column is automatically set. :tada:

-:tada: Magic!

 Customize the column and class name with: